 Fraud chargeback protection: If a payment is 3D Secure verified and results in a fraud dispute, you as a seller are not held responsible.
 Note: If the dispute is non-fraud (a customer is unhappy with purchase, broken items, etc.), you may still be liable for the chargeback.
 You can protect yourself from these chargebacks by using Square Contracts.

 Possible decreased payment completions: This depends on how the card issuer has designed their 3D Secure verification experience.
-If it’s an easy-to-use experience, customers may not be bothered.
-However, if it’s difficult to verify or understand, a customer may not attempt to complete the verification process and abandon the purchase altogether.
+If it is an easy to use experience, customers may not be bothered.
+However, if it is difficult to verify or understand, a customer may not attempt to complete the verification process and abandon the purchase altogether.

 Increased issuer declines: There is the added possibility that card issuers may decline attempted payments they deem to be risky.

 Risk Manager also offers other ways to manage your risk profile, including rule creation, blocking, allowing, and alerts.
 We offer 3DS as an added choice to add to your fraud protection toolkit.